 CELIA: The pandemic has sped up innovation and taken us to places that seemed impossible just six months ago.
 That is certainly true for brand strategy.
 And with this rapid change comes opportunities.
 Now (just as in every other economic downturn and time of fear in the world) is the time to double down on your brand strategy and on connecting with your target audience.

-People are craving empathy, transparency and connection.
-No longer is it about you and your reps; it is about you as an individual.
+People crave empathy, transparency, and connection.
+It is no longer about you and your reps but about you as an individual.
 This is your moment to connect.

 Voiceover trends are like a rollercoaster right now whiplashing from trust and empathy back to optimism and upbeat vibes.
 Keep it real and highlight your authentic self and you will be able to connect with the zeitgeist of our ever-changing world.
 Your written and visual brand needs to showcase how you can rock someone’s world and connect as a human.